 This city is blessed with many unique and historical venues for weddings.
 One at the very top of the list is Latrobe's on Royal is a fantastic New Orleans wedding venue in the French Quarter that has lots of character and is just oozing with historic ambiance.
 The building, originally the Louisiana State Bank, was designed by Benjamin Latrobe, who is best known as the architect of the United States Capital building.

-Latrobes also benefits from a convenient central French Quarter location that is within easy walking distance of popular ceremony venues such as Saint Louis Cathedral and Jackson Square.
+If you just wish to have your reception at Latrobes, the venue also benefits from a convenient central French Quarter location that is within easy walking distance of popular ceremony venues such as St. Louis Cathedral and Jackson Square.
+And of course there's no reason why you can't transport your guests from another New Orleans church.

 Location: 403 Royal St, New Orleans, LA 70130.